You know her as Wednesday Addams.

 Her journey as a Type 3 is just beginning.
 The most interesting chapters likely lie ahead.

 Will she continue to find roles that challenge her?
-Almost certainly.
+Almost certainly, her slate through 2026 includes some of cinema's most exciting directors.

 Will she use her platform for causes she believes in?
 The evidence suggests yes.

-The irony for Threes like Jenna is profound: their greatest achievement often isn't visible on a resume or IMDB page.
+The irony for Threes like Jenna runs deep: their greatest achievement often isn't visible on a resume or IMDB page.
 It's the internal shift from external validation to self-acceptance.

 Fans connect with Jenna not just because of her undeniable talent, but because they sense this struggle underneath.
 The desire to be seen.
 The fear of being seen too much.
 The quest for authentic expression in a world that rewards performance.